erikgeiser/discordbot/README.md

 * wolframalpha - API for the Wolfram Alpha moudle
   * `pip install wolframalpha`

+Python 2.x may work but is neither supported nor tested.

 # Usage
 Start the bot via `python3 discordbot.py`.